izzyluuuuh/izzyluuuuh/README.md

 ## Howdy 👋

-I'm Izzy, broke ahh college student (both literally and figuratively speaking) hahah.
+I'm Izzy, am just hanging in there hahah.
-Give my GitHub a follow!
+Give my GitHub a follow! <3

 ### About Me: